A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 ACA’s Medicaid expansion still not implemented in Texas

 Texas has not expanded Medicaid under the Affordable Care Act (ACA).
-As a result, Texas has the biggest coverage gap in the country, with an estimated 772,000 residents ineligible for Medicaid and also ineligible for premium subsidies to offset the cost of private coverage in the exchange.
+As a result, Texas has the biggest coverage gap in the country, with an estimated 617,000 residents ineligible for Medicaid and also ineligible for premium subsidies to offset the cost of private coverage in the exchange.2

 Prior to 2014, Texas had the highest uninsured rate in the country, and that is still the case.
-According to U.S. Census data, 22.1% of Texas residents were uninsured in 2013.
-It stood at 18% in 2021, which was still the nation’s highest uninsured rate.
+The state’s uninsured rate stood at more than 16% in 2023, which was still the nation’s highest uninsured rate by a considerable margin.9

 That means non-disabled adults without minor children are ineligible for Medicaid regardless of how low their income is.
-Parents with minor children are only eligible if the children are enrolled in Medicaid and if the household income doesn’t exceed approximately 13% of the poverty level (Texas uses a flat dollar amount for eligibility, but CMS converts that to a percentage).
-So for a single parent with two kids, the parent is only eligible for Medicaid if the kids are on Medicaid and total household income doesn’t exceed $230/month.
+Parents with minor children are only eligible if the children are enrolled in Medicaid and if the household income doesn’t exceed approximately 12% of the poverty level (Texas uses a flat dollar amount for eligibility, but CMS converts that to a percentage).
+So for a single parent with two kids, the parent is only eligible for Medicaid if their total household income doesn’t exceed $230/month.
+This limit is so low that it essentially makes it impossible for the parent to hold even a part-time job, since they will lose their health coverage if their earnings go above that amount.

-• 1,849,000 – Number of additional Texas residents who would be covered if the state accepted expansion2
+• 1.2 million – Number of additional Texas residents who would be covered if the state expanded Medicaid11

-• $11.9 billion – Federal money Texas is leaving on the table by not expanding Medicaid in 2023 (plus additional American Rescue Plan funding)4
+• $6 billion – Federal money Texas is leaving on the table each year by not expanding Medicaid13

 Texas has not accepted federal Medicaid Expansion.
 4,223,984 - Number of Texans covered by Medicaid/CHIP as of May 2024.
 1,849,000 - Number of additional Texas residents who would be covered if the state accepted expansion.
 2,491,848 -Number of TX residents disenrolled from Medicaid as of May 2024.
 11.9 billion - Federal money Texas is leaving on the table by not expanding Medicaid in 2023 (plus additional American Rescue Plan funding).